Interstate Wildlife Violators Compact

 As a member of the IWVC, South Carolina will share non-resident violation information with other member states.
 This means that illegal activities in one member state can affect the privileges of the individual in all member states.
 South Carolina will now recognize the suspension of hunting, fishing, and trapping privileges from other member states.
 A person who is under hunting, fishing, or trapping suspension in South Carolina will be prohibited from obtaining licenses in other member states, and South Carolina will deny licenses to non-resident individuals from member states who have had hunting, fishing, or trapping privileges suspended by that state.
 South Carolina will recognize the suspension of hunting, fishing, and trapping privileges of member states as if the suspension had occurred in South Carolina.

-Members of Wildlife Violator Compact
+Members of Wildlife Violator Compact as of May 2014

 States that are Not Members